-6 Making and Listing Regular Files
+7 Making and Listing Regular Files

-The operating system is responsible for maintaining the file system.
+In Chapter 0, we learned that the operating system is responsible for maintaining the file system.
 The file system maintained by a UNIX system consists of a hierarchy of files.
 Two types of files will be of interest to us: directories (folders) and regular files, i.e. files that are not directories.
 Regular files may hold data or programs.
 They may consist of text or be binary files that are not human-readable.